Praqma/jekyll/README.md

 Both of these commands will produce two reports in the current working directory.

-The complete list of available analyze options is available with `ruby analyze.rb --help` command.
+Use `ruby analyze.rb --help` command to view the complete list of available analyze options.